mendix/docs/content/studio/domain-models.md

 *   **Multiplicity** of the association
 *   The delete behavior of the objects

-For more information, see [Association Properties](domain-models-association-properties).
+For more information, see [Associations](domain-models-association-properties).

 To change the association, click the line in the domain model.
 The **Properties** tab for the selected entity is displayed automatically.

 If the association type is one-to-many or many-to-many, you can swap direction of it clicking the corresponding icon.
-For more information, see section [3 Multiplicity](domain-models-association-properties#multiplicity) in *Association Properties*.
+For more information, see section [3 Multiplicity](domain-models-association-properties#multiplicity) in *Associations*.

 {{% image_container width="350" %}}![](attachments/domain-models/managing-associations.png)
 {{% /image_container %}}